-A lymphatic drainage massage can remove much of this congestive material from around the facial area if you suffer from a sinus infection.
+If you suffer from a sinus infection, a lymphatic drainage massage can remove much of this congestive material from around the facial area.
 This system is a complex network of channels and vessels that transfer white blood cells and antibodies to your organs and tissues.
 These cells and antibodies arm your immune system and help your body fight infections.
 The lymphatic system has to rely on hundreds of muscle units, the movement of your body, and water supply to move lymph through the vessels.

 Normal lymphatic movement in the body can be reduced by stress, fatigue, inactivity, cold temperatures, infections, chemical or food additives, even age and heredity.

 This is where lymphatic drainage massage comes in.
 It is basically a holistic massage that gives your lymphatic system a tune.
 By manually stimulating the increased flow of lymph fluid, it can invigorate your immune system and flush out harmful toxins.